vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

   they are probably iterating over a `java.util.Map` or `java.util.Set` whose order for identical content varies under different conditions.)

 Ok.
 So what else is left?
-How one should do it?
+How should we do it?

 1. You query Elasticsearch due to a request you have just received, right?
 Does that request has its own application level model?
 Good.
 There you go.
 Use